Cholesterol Blood Test, from our experts to you.

 How can I check my cholesterol at home?

-Our Cholesterol Blood Test also measures non-HDL cholesterol (bad cholesterol), which is calculated by subtracting your HDL (good) cholesterol result from your total cholesterol.
+Our Cholesterol Blood Test measures non-HDL cholesterol (bad cholesterol) by subtracting your HDL (good) cholesterol result from your total cholesterol.

 This means our home cholesterol test includes all the non-protective and potentially harmful cholesterol in your blood and is an effective indicator of cardiovascular risk.

 Women naturally have higher HDL (good) cholesterol levels than men due to hormonal differences.
-However, there’s no difference in a man’s or a woman’s genetic predisposition for a high level of a bad type of cholesterol, known as low-density lipoprotein (LDL).
+However, there’s no difference in a man’s or woman’s genetic predisposition for high levels of a bad cholesterol known as low-density lipoprotein (LDL).

 Women should aim for an HDL cholesterol level above 1.2 mmol/L, while men should aim for above 1 mmol/L.